-Honors education has been at Georgia Southern since 1982, when the Bell Honors Program was founded.
+Honors education has been on the Statesboro campus of Georgia Southern since 1982, when the Bell Honors Program was founded.
 Each year a class of honors students would rise to the curricular challenges shaped by then-director Dr. Hewitt Joiner.
-The current University Honors Program began in 1998, and was designed to create honors experiences for more students.
-The program now has over 500 students and its reach is across all colleges and in all disciplines.
+The University Honors Program began in 1998, also on the Statesboro campus, and was designed to create honors experiences for more students.
+The Honors Program on the Armstrong Campus began in 1996 to create a community of leaders dedicated to lifelong learning.
+The current University Honors Program now has over 800 students on both campuses, and its reach is across all colleges and in all disciplines.

-The culmination of the University Honors Program experience is the Honors Thesis or Capstone Project which involves students engaging in undergraduate research projects under the supervision of faculty mentors.
+The culmination of the University Honors Program experience is the Honors Thesis, which involves students engaging in undergraduate research projects under the supervision of faculty mentors.
 Students who complete the entire course of study and the Honors Thesis are well prepared for law school, medical school, graduate school, a career, or whatever path they seek to follow.

 Through our pages you will read about the opportunities available to our students, the great faculty who make these opportunities happen, and the many accomplishments resulting from the work of our students and faculty.